Approaches of Translation: Literal Translation & Free Translation

 When shipped from the factory, no passwords are set.

 When the Security Indicator flashes, enter the password and press Enter button.

 Double-click this icon to test your double-click settings.
 If this icon doesn’t change, adjust your settings using the grid above.”

-When translating the UI strings, generally you can follow the syntax the source text and get the accurate and acceptable translation.
+When translating the UI strings, generally you can follow the syntax of the source text and get an accurate and acceptable translation.
 Please note such pronouns as “you”, “your”, “we”, etc. have not to be translated in most cases.

-Besides UI strings, literal translation is also suitable for mechanical, pharmaceutical and even commercial materials:
+Besides UI strings, the literal translation is also suitable for mechanical, pharmaceutical, and even commercial materials: